New Player Guide

 Is Help Available?

 You will also find that other players can be very helpful.
 We have an incredibly welcoming community as most live roleplayers love to help new players discover the hobby.
-The community created the special phrase “I'm new to Anvil” that your character use to let others know that you're a new player.
-Most of our existing players will give you extra help and support if your character slips that into conversation with them.

 Who Does It?

-Players of all ages live roleplay and many families enjoy roleplaying together.
+People of all ages live roleplay and many families enjoy roleplaying together.
 For Empire, we created the Academy specifically to provide roleplaying opportunities for younger players, where they can train to become the heroes of tomorrow.

 Live roleplaying can be challenging for participants with disabilities.
 We strive to make Empire as accessible as we can, and provide advice and information here to help you assess the event.
-If you have specific accessibility needs, then we encourage you to email us so that we can identify what additional assistance we can provide.

 Will I Enjoy It?